-How is Vapor Wake dogs differently than Explosion Detection Dogs?
+How is Vapor Detection dogs differently than Explosion Detection Dogs?

-Vapor Wake dogs spend up to 15 months in the scientific and patented training program at Auburn University, whereas EDDs generally receive a few months of training.
+Vapor Detection dogs spend up to 15 months in the scientific and patented training program at Auburn University, whereas EDDs generally receive a few months of training.

 Affirming Hammond’s statement, John F. Kelly, former Secretary of Homeland Security, says, “the threat to our nation and our American way of life has not diminished.
 In fact, the threat has metastasized and decentralized.”